jeffmillard/RepData_PeerAssessment1/PA1_template.md

 ## 2. What is mean total number of steps taken per day?

 The mean per **interval** is actually found in the summary(DF) output above, but that is not the mean per **day**.
-To get that, we need to calculate the total number of steps per day for each day, and then comnpute the mean for those 61 days.
+To get that, we need to calculate the total number of steps per day for each day, and then compute the mean for those 61 days.

 ### 2.1 Histogram of total steps per day